Alt text

 Teaching Assistants

-• They will handle all questions related to homework assigments, the midterm and the final exam.
+• He will handle all questions related to the practice final exam.

 Time & Location